-Based in Salt Lake City, our attorneys have handled more than 250 appeals.
+Based in Salt Lake City, our attorneys have briefed, argued, or authored opinions in over 2,000 appeals.
 Our emphasis is in the Utah Supreme Court and the Utah Court of Appeals, but our attorneys have handled appeals in courts across the country, including the United States Supreme Court, the United States Courts of Appeals for the Second, Fourth, Ninth, and Tenth Circuits, the California Supreme Court, the California Court of Appeals, and the Nevada Supreme Court.

 Below are just a few examples of oral arguments and briefs that demonstrate our work.
 Please contact us for additional examples and/or to discuss your case.

 Utah Court of Appeals reverses a contempt ruling based in part on plain error.